HougeLangley/archzfs-iso/README.md

 mkarchiso -v -w work -o out .
 ```

-Download ISO from release:

-Record it on a device:
+## Download ISO and Record it on a device:

 ```
 sudo dd if=out/archlinux_zfs-DATE-x86_64.iso of=/dev/sdevice status=progress bs=1M